-The Chlorine Dioxide treatment is intended for use in hospitals due to the effectiveness of chlorine dioxide in controlling pathogens such as Legionella pneumophila, Stenotrophomonas maltophilia, and Mycobacterium avium complex.
-Shock disinfection is the application of a disinfectant to a system at concentration above normal dosages, for a limited time, to achieve a specific goal.
-An institution engaging in shock disinfection on a temporary basis does not make it a Consecutive PWS.
-Such an arrangement is the responsibility of the hospital and its designated engineer/consultant, as well as the local water authority.
-The proponent must follow the following procedure:
+Chlorine Dioxide treatment may be used as a secondary disinfectant in hospitals and other facilities due to the effectiveness of chlorine dioxide in controlling pathogens such as Legionella pneumophila, Stenotrophomonas maltophilia, and Mycobacterium avium complex.
+Shock disinfection is the application of a disinfectant to a system at a concentration above normal dosages, for a limited time, to achieve a specific goal.
+A facility engaging in shock disinfection, for a period not exceeding 60 days, may not be regulated by the MassDEP Drinking Water Program as a Consecutive Public Water System (PWS) if the facility and its designated engineer/consultant work with the local water and public health authorities and comply with the following procedure:

 - A hospital (or any other facility connected to a PWS) must develop a chlorine dioxide shock disinfection plan.

 - The plan must address how to provide the concentrations specified throughout the treatment area and how to monitor those concentrations.